BND Hamburger Icon

 Editors Score:9.4/10

-We chose FileHold as the best scalable document management system because it offers an extensive user roles and permissions system coupled with one of the largest storage capacities we found in our review of document management systems.
+We chose FileHold as the best scalable document management system because it offers an extensive system for user roles and permissions, a wide variety of customization options and the choice of cloud, on-premises and hybrid installations.

 Plus Sign Pros